 It has to be accepted that, in some instances, multiculturalism will not work if both cultures interacting online do not wish for it to work.
 Even if one side wishes for it to work, if the other does not, then true multiculturalism will not be possible.

 Taking the concept out of the Internet and into the broader field of service, the important element to remember is that despite a business’ success, the responsibility of quality in standards, in the ability to deliver, to add, in the responsibility to inform and to engage remains the same.
 In fact, some might argue with powerful business comes more social responsibility.
-While China may hold lower global environment standards, the core principle of business is to uplift a society.
-And so, businesses holding values inline with higher standards must not deviate from course, trading for greater welfare of a few, a medieval business practice that continues in the 21st century.
+While China may hold lower global environmental standards, the core principle of business is to uplift society.
+And so, companies keeping values in line with higher standards must not deviate from course, trading for the greater welfare of a few, a medieval business practice that continues in the 21st century.

-Conclusion: Like all myths and legends, modern mythology springs from a sense of life’s wonder, excitement, mystery and terror.
+Conclusion: Like all myths and legends, modern mythology springs from a sense of life’s wonder, excitement, mystery, and terror.
 Modern legends offer images of the best and worst aspects of the human condition.
-Business, a something with which persons are rightfully concerned, would suggest that good behavior will be rewarded and evil, greedy or foolish behavior punished.
-Some modern legends reflect people’s fear of rapid social change or of science and technology, while future revamped legends will appeal to people’s desire to find meaningful patterns beneath the confusing chaos of ordinary life.
+Business, something with which persons are rightfully concerned, would suggest that good behavior will be rewarded and evil, greedy or foolish behavior punished.
+Some modern legends reflect people’s fear of rapid social change or of science and technology.
+In contrast, future revamped legends will appeal to people’s desire to find meaningful patterns beneath the confusing chaos of ordinary life.